“The word ‘sleep’ wakes up even the sleepiest baby.” – Magda Gerber, Your Self-Confident Baby

 As much as babies prefer the predictable and familiar, they are also capable of adapting to the changes we deem necessary, as long as our expectations are developmentally appropriate (in other words, we should not expect young infants to go all night without feeding, etc.).

 I personally dislike the term ‘sleep training’, not only because it sounds unnatural and forced, but also because transitioning to healthier sleep habits is actually the opposite of training — it is more like un-training.
-We are respectfully un-training the children we’ve trained to be lulled to sleep by our rocking, bouncing, carrying, swings and car rides.
-We are gently un-training the children we’ve conditioned to fall asleep (and for some only stay asleep) on the breast.
+We are respectfully un-training the children we’ve trained to be lulled to sleep by our rocking, bouncing, carrying and car rides.
+We are respectfully un-training the children we’ve conditioned to fall asleep (and for some only stay asleep) on the breast.

 Our competent, aware babies can make these adjustments with a minimum of stress if we establish a respectful, trusting relationship by:

 The sooner we talk to our babies as if they can understand, the sooner we’ll recognize that they do understand.
 For example, when we regularly ask our baby, “Are you ready for me to pick you up?” (rather than swooping her up).
 And then we wait for her response and if a “yes” is indicated, we acknowledge, “Okay, I’m going to pick you up now.”
 We begin to notice our baby tensing her body a bit in anticipation of being picked up.
 Eventually, she’ll lift her arms towards ours.

 Informing babies simply and honestly about changes we are making

 “After your bath we’ll nurse and then I’ll sing a song while we snuggle and take you to your bed so you can rest.
 Usually we rock and rock, but tonight we’ll snuggle and then say goodnight in your bed.”